This list of online course marketing ideas has been updated for 2018. Enjoy!

 22. Speak at local events and Meet Up groups

 Local events and Meetup groups are a great way to get in front of your target audience.
-Do some research to find local events related to your subject and contact the hosts of those events.
-Mention that you have a course about your topic, and would love to give a presentation to their audience.
+Do some research to find local events related to your topic and contact the hosts of those events.
+Mention that you have an online course, and would love to give a presentation to their audience.
 If they allow their speakers to sell their product or service at the end of their presentation, offer to split the sales revenue with them.
 Remember not to make your entire presentation a sales pitch.
 As a rule of thumb, your presentation should be 80% valuable content and 20% sales pitch.

 23. Start a local Meetup group